 Because breakouts begin around the time of puberty (thanks, hormones), some believed acne to have a correlation with virginity: The theory was that virgins were unable to eliminate pimple-causing toxins by way of intercourse, so they needed another means by which to release the built-up toxins in their system (thus, pimples were known as "chastity pustules").
 It was because of this that laxatives were used to increase waste removal as a way to clear the skin.

-Penicillin was the first available antibiotic and thus used to treat acne after the discovery that bacteria is present in acne lesions.
+Penicillin was the first available antibiotic and thus used to treat acne after the discovery that bacteria are present in acne lesions.
 However, researchers found that penicillin circulated in the bloodstream rather than making its way into the skin and was eventually deemed ineffective at treating breakouts.
 Shortly after, tetracycline (another antibiotic) was found to have far better efficacy and was widely prescribed to acne patients.

 1970: Vitamin A Acid